 The LVN/RN option is a one-year program, excluding prerequisites, for Licensed Vocational Nurses (LVNs) leading to an Associate of Applied Science in Nursing (AAS) which prepares the graduate to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
 Licensure as an RN must be granted by the Texas State Board of Nursing.
 Applicants to the ADN program must be graduates of a state-approved vocational/practical nursing program, be currently licensed to practice in the state of Texas as an LVN, and must have completed the required prerequisite courses with a GPA of 3.0 or better in classes pertaining to nursing.
 Prerequisites for any of the nursing programs at Cisco must be completed with a C or better to be considered passing.
-Students must also have a 3.0 GPA in the Sciences courses required for nursing.
+Students must also have a 3.0 GPA in the

+Sciences courses required for nursing.
 Students may apply to the program with no more than two prerequisites in progress at the time of application as long as the classes will be completed with a C or higher by the time the nursing program starts.
 Applicants with a 2.8 overall GPA and a 2.8 Science GPA may be allowed to apply; however, applicants with a 3.0 have a higher chance of being accepted into the program.
-Prospective students should meet with Amy Callan, Health Sciences Counselor, and then with Teri Brown, Health Sciences Assistant, to ensure all requirements are met.
+Prospective students should meet with the Health Sciences Counselor, and then the Health Sciences Assistant, to ensure all requirements are met.
+Contact info for the counselor and assistant may be found on the College website.
 Applications should be submitted to the Health Sciences office.